Marie Harmon: Personal life

 Harmon was married three times.
 Her first husband was William G. Jones.
 Their only child is actress Sondra Currie.
 They divorced in 1948.
 She married Donald Currie in 1951.
-She quit show business to open up a female clothing store.
+She quit show business to open up a women’s clothing store.
 The couple had three children; twin daughters Cherie Currie (former lead vocalist of The Runaways), and Marie Currie, and a son Don Anthony Currie.
 She was the mother-in-law of Alan J. Levi, and formerly of Steven Lukather (guitarist of Toto) and Robert Hays.
 Harmon got divorced in 1972.
 Three years later, she married Wolfgang Kaupisch, a German Iron Cross recipient, and Veteran of the Luftwaffe, who died in on June 9, 2010, at the age of 95.
 She died in Los Angeles on January 25, 2021, of natural causes at the age of 97.

+Despite her surname, Harmon was not related to the popular actor Mark Harmon, nor to his family, the Harmon–Nelson family (a well-known California show business family).